 What is electric power monitoring equipment used for?

-It is used to measure and analyze electrical parameters to improve energy efficiency, ensure system reliability, and support decision-making.
+It measures and analyzes electrical parameters to improve energy efficiency, ensure system reliability, and support decision-making.

 How does power monitoring improve energy efficiency?

-By providing detailed data on energy usage, it helps identify inefficiencies and optimize consumption patterns.
+By providing detailed data on usage patterns, inefficiencies can be identified and consumption optimized.

 What industries use power monitoring systems?